-Prerequisites: ITAL M02 Class Hours: 4 lecture, 1 lab as arranged Reviews grammar basics and expands vocabulary and writing proficiency.
+Prerequisites: ITAL M02 Class Hours: 4 lecture, 1 lab as arranged

+Reviews grammar basics and expands vocabulary and writing proficiency.
 Explores culture and civilization through literature.
 Requires individualized work in lab each week.
 Provider approved by the California Board of Registered Nursing.
-Provider number CEP2811 for 60 contact hours.
+Provider number CEP2811 for 60 contact bours.
 Applies to Associate Degree.
 Transfer credit: CSU; UC.
 IGETC AREA 6A.

-ITAL M22A/B -- 1 to 3 Units Independent Studies in Italian
+ITAL M22A/B -- 1 to 3 Units

-Prerequisites: A previous course in Italian.
-Class Hours: 1 to 3 as arranged Allows an independent project (approved by instructor and dean) to expand knowledge of Italian through research, lab work or field trips.
-Includes oneon-one work with instructor.
-May be taken for a maximum of 6 units.
-Applies to Associate Degree.
+Independent Studies in Italian Prerequisites: A previous course in Italian.

+Class Hours: 1 to 3 as arranged

+Allows an independent project (approved by instructor and dean) to expand knowledge of Italian through research, lab work or field trips.
+Includes one-onone work with instructor.
+May be taken for a maximum of six (6) units.Applies to Associate Degree.
 Transfer credit: CSU; for UC, determined after admission.

-ITAL M31A - 3 Units Beginning Practical Italian I
+ITAL M31A - 3 Units